Pylons/pyramid/docs/narr/project.rst

-The ``MyProject`` project directory contains an additional subdirectory named ``myproject`` (note the case difference) representing a Python :term:`package` which holds very simple :mod:`repoze.bfg` sample code.
+The ``MyProject`` project directory contains an additional subdirectory named ``myproject`` (note the case difference) representing a Python :term:`package` which holds very simple :mod:`pyramid` sample code.
 This is where you'll edit your application's Python code and templates.

 .. index::